Legal aid: India

-Pakistan

-The legal system of Pakistan supported legal aid programme it provides Government funded legal assistance in the circumstances to those litigants or person in jail who are unable to afford or manage a lawyer.
-In some cases, Legal Aid involves NGO role whereas government is bound to provide lawyer to the accousd.
-The Legal aid is available for almost in all courts across the court.
-It's open to litigants who are able to meet the rigorous eligibility requirements including criminal charges, civil issues, family disputes, appeals and Tribunal claims etc.

 Philippines

 Developmental legal assistance or developmental legal aid, as it is often called in the Philippines, has come a long way since the Marcos dictatorship.
 During martial law, the father of human rights Sen. Jose W. Diokno was sent to prison when Ferdinand Marcos arrested all political dissidents.
 Once Diokno was released 718 days later, the attorney and former senator founded the Free Legal Assistance Group, the oldest and largest human rights firm since 1974.
 It was through FLAG's innovative use of developmental legal aid, which included pro-bono legal service as well as free allowances to clients who were financially incapacitated, that free legal service became standard practice in the country.
 Later on, laws were introduced that would require newly licensed barristers to give free legal service to the poor for a stipulated and fixed duration of time.
 The most famous law on developmental legal aid is called the Community Legal Aid Service (CLAS) Rule.
 The CLAS Rule applies to lawyers who are in their first year of practice.
 Many developmental legal services are provided by most law firms and NGOs in the Philippines.

-In 2019 FLAG freely represented Time Person of the Year Maria Ressa during her libel case against the 16th president, Rodrigo Duterte, as it was her exposés on Duterte's War on Drugs that have sparked worldwide debates on the potential legal repercussions of Duterte's actions.
+In 2019 FLAG freely represented Time Person of the Year Maria Ressa during her libel case against the 16th president, Rodrigo Duterte, as it was her exposés on Duterte's war on drugs that have sparked worldwide debates on the potential legal repercussions of Duterte's actions.

 In 2020, Duterte created a new law called the Anti-Terror Law, which would arrest any dissident due to loose definitions in the law on who might be marked as "terrorists".
 This has incited protests from the masses as well as from FLAG chairman Atty.
 Jose Manuel "Chel" Diokno.
 FLAG, alongside fellow columnists, statesmen, and political detainees responded with issuing the legal challenge G.R.
 No. 252741 against Duterte's Executive Secretary Salvador Medialdea on the grounds and rationality of the law.
 Among the provisions that is being questioned is Section 29 on detention without judicial warrant of arrest in which a suspect can be arrested even without a warrant of arrest and detained for up to 24 days, which echoed back to the days of martial law under Marcos that allowed the proliferation of developmental legal aid in the first place.